THE BELLS OF SUSSEX

 On closer inspection, the bell required rehanging.
 Since 1928, it has been rung every day to call the nuns to service.

-December 17th 2022, Isaac O’shea from Burnham-on-Sea, Somerset unhung the bell and took it away for restoration.
-New stainless steel headstock and bearings were manufactured and painted grey.
+December 17th 2022, Isaac O’shea from Burnham-on-Sea, Somerset, lowered the bell and took it away for restoration.
+New stainless steel fittings and bearings were manufactured and painted grey.
 The clapper made by Hough was modified, and the bell was painted with black masonry paint.
 A lever was also made and the former Ellacombe hammer was replaced.
 Clocking a bell can be detrimental if the clapper is held against the bell.
 To prevent this, the new hammer has been made so that the trigger arm will only go so far, enabling the clapper to fly up and chime the bell.
 It then falls back down on the trigger arm away from the bell.

 New ropes with blue and white sallies were made by Trevor Arnold in Kent.